proycon/colibri-core/doc/src/index.rst

 Computation on large datasets begs for solutions to keep memory consumption manageable.
 Colibri requires that input corpora are converted into a compressed binary form.
-In this form each word-type in the corpus is represented by a numeric class.
+The vocabulary of the corpus is converted to integer form, i.e. each word-type in the corpus is represented by a numeric class.
 Highly frequent word-types get assigned low class numbers and less frequent word-types get higher class numbers.
-The class is represented in a dynamic-width byte-array, rather than a fixed-width integer.Patterns are encoded per word, each word starts with a size marker of one byte indicating the number of bytes are used for that word.
+The class is represented in a dynamic-width byte-array, rather than a fixed-width integer.
+Patterns are encoded per word, each word starts with a size marker of one byte indicating the number of bytes are used for that word.
 The specified number of bytes that follow encode the word class.
 Instead of a size marker, byte values of 128 and above are reserved for special markers, such as encoding gaps and structural data.
 Finally, the pattern as a whole is ended by a null byte.

 All internal computations of all tools in colibri proceed on this internal representation rather than actual textual strings, keeping running time shorter